Blog

 The Malta Gaming Authority (MGA)

-Online casinos have surprisingly been around since as early as the mid-1990s.
+Online casinos have been around since as early as the mid-1990s.

 The tiny country of Malta, five times smaller than Greater London, saw an opportunity and in 2001 the Malta Gaming Authority was formed to regulate the various sectors of the gaming industry that fall under its authority.
 It was the first country in the world to regulate online gambling.